Nuclear engineering is awesome

 might not teach the course again ):

-4. PNR aka Fundies 2.0 (Danon)
+6. PNR aka Fundies 2.0 (Danon)

 Can't deny, neutronics can be very interesting, just some homeworks were sinister.

-Deriving simply is not it.
+Deriving simply is NOT it.
 You'll see resonance integrals when you close your eyes

-5. Fundies (Kang)
+7. Fundies (Kang)

 Look Kang is very nice but sadly the content was bonkers compared to Phenom the